 If you live in a region of the United States that receives rainfall throughout the season, you might not need to water these plants at all.
 The low-maintenance requirements of the portulaca make it a favorite choice for corporate landscaping projects.

-How Do I Fertilize Portulaca Plants?
+How to Fertilize Portulaca Plants

 Plant your portulacas in a good-quality soil mix.
 Following this rule ensures that your plants have all the nutrients they need to grow.
 A good soil mix means that you won’t need much fertilizer during the growing season.